A paperfolding paradise

 information that should be added.
 Thank you.

-Diagrams for this design first appear on page 47 of the Kan No Mado, written in 1845.
+Diagrams for the Blow-Up Frog first appear on page 47 of the Kan No Mado, written in 1845.
 It is one of only a handful of designs in this manuscript that is folded from an uncut square.

 In the West